Frequently Asked Questions

 2. How does Medifast work?

-The clinically proven results of Medifast are based on the use of a structured meal plan featuring Medifast Meals, which are nutritionally designed with a proven combination of protein and carbohydrate, allowing you to successfully lose weight while minimizing loss of muscle.
+Medifast's clinically proven results are based on the use of a structured meal plan.
+The Medifast Meals are nutritionally designed with a specific combination of proteins and carbohydrates that allows for successful weight loss, while preserving lean muscle.

-The 5 & 1 Plan, our standard plan for weight loss, is medically designed to create a calorie deficit, allowing your body to burn fat for energy.
+The Medifast 5 & 1 Plan, our standard program, is medically designed to create a calorie deficit, allowing your body to burn fat for energy.

 3. Why is the Medifast Weight Loss Program special?